 When I’m with Sander or family/friends, I do fine.
 If I need to something alone, it takes me several days to build up the courage to do so.
 Half the time, I end up losing all that confidence and praying to go back home and curl up in a ball.

 Examples?
-I got lost once when I believed a train station was close to home.
-I ended up walking several miles in heels searching for my destination.
+I got lost once when I believed a train station was close to home and had to walk several miles in heels.
 I had to meet Sander for an office party and arrived an hour late with blisters the size of eggs.
 Needless to say we did not attend the party.

 Situations like this have been not common, but seem to happen after I’ve gotten over the traumas of the previous experience.
 I’m finding more comfort in hiding out all day (and working from home) or pining for the life I left behind.
 I miss the feeling of being in control of my circumstances.
 Here, I’m defenseless and often at the mercy of my feelings.

-So here’s to the end of my first year here, and cheers to the next one!
+So here’s to the end of my first year in The Netherlands, and cheers to the next one!
 There are a thousand more things I want to do before the next anniversary rolls by.
 I’m both excited and terrified.